omahs/paima-engine-docs/docs/home/1-setup/10-connecting-wallets.md

 Note that Rivet uses addresses automatically generated for your local network.
 These addresses are **for testing purposes only**.
 You should NEVER use them on a real network (these are not your addresses magically imported from MetaMask or elsewhere.
 They are publicly known addresses that anybody can reuse).

 Some features of Rivet will crash (just refresh the page if this happens).
-This is happens because Rivet was originally designed for [Anvil](https://book.getfoundry.sh/anvil/) which is a different tool for managing local networks (and we're using [Hardhat](https://hardhat.org/) instead).
+This is happening because Rivet was originally designed for [Anvil](https://book.getfoundry.sh/anvil/) which is a different tool for managing local networks (and we're using [Hardhat](https://hardhat.org/) instead).
 Fortunately these tools are compatible enough that things mostly work.

 #### 6. (optional) Setup auto-signing